build-server-protocol/build-server-protocol/docs/bsp.md

   def `type`: Int

   /** The message id. */
-  def id: Long
+  def id: String

   /** The parent id if any. */
-  def parentId: Option[Long]
+  def parentId: Option[String]

+  /** The request id that originated this notification. */ def requestId: Option[String]

   /** The actual message */
   def message: String
 }
 ```

-Where type is defined as above.
+Where type is defined as `build/showMessage`.

+A `build/logMessage` notification is similar to LSP's `window/logMessage`, except for a few new
+additions.

+The `id` and optional `parentId` fields allow clients to structure logs in a hierarchical way (in a
+tree fashion, with dropdowns, et cetera) to ease readability.

+The `requestId` field helps clients know which request originated a notification in case several
+requests are handled by the client at the same time.
+It will only be populated if the client
+defined it in the request that triggered this notification.

 #### 1.6.1.7.
 Publish Diagnostics